james-stevens/wallet-ids-in-dns/README.md

     _ico.cash.name.tld.
 86400 IN CNAME _ico.wallet.my-name.tld.

-If, instead of using a single host name & using `tags`, you could store each wallet id in a different host name this will slightly improve privacy, but not a lot.
+Instead of using a single host name, & using `tags`, you could store each wallet id in a different host name this will slightly improve privacy, but not a lot.
 For example,

     _ico.my-name.tld.
 86400 IN TXT "ico btc:1AeCyEczAFPVKkvausLSQWP1jcqkccga9m"